-There has already been blow back to the radical changes instituted by Gascon.
-Judges and career prosecutors have strongly resisted the implementation of the new policies.
-This led to a December 18, 2020 letter by Gascon indicating that enhancements may be filed “in cases involving the most vulnerable” such as “children, the elderly, and hate motivated crimes” Gascon went on to insist that “punishment must be in the community’s best interest” and that “profitieers of mass incarceration” will “continue to exploit gullible members of the media” with relatively rare instances of inadequate sentences for violent offenses.
+After immediate blow back to the easing of criminal penalties sought by the D.A.’s office, and prior to his own deputies filing a lawsuit, on December 18, 2020 Gascon issued a letter indicating that enhancements may be filed “in cases involving the most vulnerable” such as “children, the elderly, and hate motivated crimes” Gascon went on to insist that “punishment must be in the community’s best interest” and that “profitieers of mass incarceration” will “continue to exploit gullible members of the media” with relatively rare instances of inadequate sentences for violent offenses.

 Although sentences meted out in Los Angeles County on felony cases and misdemeanors handled by the District